gabriel-newton/gabriel-newton/README.md

 ## Welcome to my profile!

-This is where I store my professional and personal projects.
-Feel free to contact me at <a href="email:ContactGabrielNewton@gmail.com">ContactGabrielNewton@gmail.com</a>
+This is where I test whether or not my ideas are sensible, or more importantly, possible.<br>
+Please feel free to contact me at <a href="mailto:ContactGabrielNewton@gmail.com">ContactGabrielNewton@gmail.com</a>
 ## Languages/Tools I use:

 <p>